Kingsley Plantation: Post-Kingsley inhabitants

 Anna Jai moved with about 70 former slaves to the Arlington neighborhood of Jacksonville, where she lived out her remaining years.
 The ownership of the island and farms immediately following its sale by Gibbs is unknown, but after the American Civil War, the Freedmen's Bureau managed the island and recently emancipated freedmen lived in the former slave quarters and farmed the land.

 A New Hampshire farmer named John Rollins (1835–1905) purchased the island in 1869 and made extensive changes to the plantation house, which had been vacant.
 Finding agriculture in Florida not as successful as he wished, he transitioned the island into a tourist resort, building a large luxury hotel, the Fort George Hotel (1875), and attracting celebrities such as banker William Astor and writer Harriet Beecher Stowe.
 The slave quarters were displayed as tourist attractions.
 The hotel burned down in 1888 and was not rebuilt; it would have had competition from the new Ponce de Leon Hotel in St. Augustine, accessible by railroad.
 The Rollins family turned to citrus cultivation until a freeze in 1894 destroyed their trees.
 Rollins' daughter's family was the last to live in the main house; she sold the island to private investors in 1923.

 Two clubs were constructed on the island for well-to-do Jacksonville residents.
 In 1923, 208 acres of Fort George Island were purchased from the Rollins heirs by the Fort George Corporation, which then leased 58 acres, including the Kingsley Plantation buildings, to the Army and Navy Country Club of Florida.
 Renamed the Fort George Club in 1926, the club built a new clubhouse in 1927 adjacent to the plantation house, which was used as an annex for additional accommodations.
 The clubhouse burned in 1936, but was rebuilt in 1938, with the plantation house serving as the clubhouse in the meantime.
 Financial difficulties due to the Depression, along with an aging membership, however, caused the club to decline, and in 1948 the club ceased operations and put its real estate on the market.
 The clubhouse has been torn down.

-The Ribault Club, built in 1928 and restored in 2003, is on the National Register of Historic Sites and is today run by the state of Floruda as the Visitor Center for Fort George Island.
+The Ribault Club, built in 1928 and restored in 2003, is on the National Register of Historic Sites and is today run by the state of Florida as the Visitor Center for Fort George Island.

 The Florida Park Service acquired most of Fort George Island in 1955, including the plantation houses, barn, and slave quarters, calling it the Kingsley Plantation State Historic Site.
 An effort to restore the property to its appearance while the Kingsley family was in residence began in 1967.
 The Timucuan Ecological and Historic Preserve was created by the National Park Service in 1988.
 Several sites, including Fort Caroline and other ecologically significant properties in Jacksonville, are under the management of the Timucuan Ecological and Historic Preserve.
 Kingsley Plantation was transferred to the National Park Service in 1991.